ZILECAO/inheritable-solana/README.md

 ### 1. Why did you build your project?

-The overall standard of living worldwide has undoubtedly risen in recent times, prompting developed countries like Korea and Japan to experience aging populations.

-At the same time, with the growing acceptance of cryptocurrency, it has become a concern for a future situation where a person may have passed away while still holding large amounts of funds in their private wallet.
+As our global standard of living continues to rise, developed nations like Korea and Japan are facing the challenge of an aging population.
+And as cryptocurrencies gain wider acceptance, it's becoming increasingly important to plan for the future, especially in the event of an unexpected passing.
+Currently, there are no compelling solutions that deal with locked funds in a crypto wallet after the owner's death.

 In response to this need, Inheritable was developed to offer a publicly verifiable and quantum-resistant option for inheriting Web3 assets.